bow-swift/nef/CONTRIBUTING.md

 If you pay attention to the project structure, you can see that it has multiple Xcode Playgrounds that mirror the side bar of [this page](https://nef.bow-swift.io/docs/).
 You can also see that the Playground pages for each section match the pages inside each section on the web.

-- ¿Do you want to add a new section?
+- Do you want to add a new section?
 You just need to add a new Playground and place it in the order you want it to appear on the website.
-- ¿Do you want to add a new page?
+- Do you want to add a new page?
 You just need to add a new page to the corresponding Playground (section).

 In order to add documentation, use the standard Markdown format used in Xcode Playgrounds.
 For reference, you can check it out in the [official documentation from Apple](https://developer.apple.com/library/archive/documentation/Xcode/Reference/xcode_markup_formatting_ref/index.html).